Spaces for People

-A variety of interventions have been considered with signage and pavement stencils requesting social distancing in towns and major neighbourhood centres.
+A variety of interventions had been considered with signage and pavement stencils requesting social distancing in towns and major neighbourhood centres taken forward.
 Local shopping has also been promoted.
-The next phase for towns is to have 20mph cordons close to a number of town centres.
+The next phase for towns was the introduction of 20mph cordons close to a number of town centres.
 This follows the consideration of speed reduction actions taken by other councils from large scale 20mph areas to smaller cordons within town centres.
-The cordon approach to 20mph town centres is now being taken forward at six locations as a pilot.
+The cordon approach was taken forward at six locations as a pilot.

-Gateway signing and carriageway signing for the 20mph cordons is anticipated to be completed in spring 2021.
+Gateway signing and carriageway signing for the 20mph cordons and was completed in autumn 2021.

-These works require a Temporary Traffic Regulation Order (TTRO) to be in place.
+These works required a Temporary Traffic Regulation Order (TTRO) to be in place.
 It is our intention to monitor these locations with a view to permanency before the expiry of the TTRO.
-This will require the full TRO process to be undertaken which will include the usual consultees and processes.
+Feedback on this project was sought through a survey that closed on 31 October 2021.